Washington loses Ross, Baker, Qualls, Jones to NFL draft

+SEATTLE (AP) -- Four key players who helped lead Washington to the Pac-12 championship and an appearance in the College Football Playoff announced their decisions Tuesday to forego their senior seasons and enter the NFL draft.

-SEATTLE (AP) -- Washington announced Tuesday that wide receiver John Ross, safety Budda Baker, defensive tackle Elijah Qualls and cornerback Sidney Jones will forgo their senior seasons and enter the NFL draft.
+Wide receiver John Ross, safety Budda Baker, defensive tackle Elijah Qualls and cornerback Sidney Jones are all leaving early after leading Washington to its first conference title in 16 years.

+''These four players have been a big part of the progress this program has made during their time here,'' head coach Chris Petersen said in a statement. ''We wish them all the success in the world as they pursue their professional goals.''

-Each player is expected to be an early-round selection.
+The decisions are not surprising as each player is projected to be an early-round selection after standout final seasons.

 Baker was a second-team AP All-American after leading the Huskies with 71 tackles while grabbing two interceptions.
 Baker started all 41 games during his three years at Washington and projects as a nickel cornerback in the NFL.

+Yet Baker's biggest impact on the Washington program may have been his decision to attend the school as part of Petersen's first recruiting class.
+Originally a verbal commit to Oregon, Baker's decision to stay at home proved critical in building the Huskies program under Petersen.

+''I am not only excited to turn the page to a new chapter in my life, but I cannot wait to see what the future has in store for our program.
+UW is back on the map and I'm proud to say I helped with it,'' Baker wrote in a lengthy statement posted to Twitter .

 Jones started 39 of 41 games during his three seasons, while Qualls was a first-team All-Pac-12 selection this season.
+Both are considered among the top prospects at their respective positions in the draft.

+Ross became a star during his junior season, proving he was fully healthy after missing the 2015 season with a major knee injury.
 Ross boosted his NFL prospects by leading the team with 81 receptions for 1,150 yards and 17 touchdowns.
 He was voted the AP Pac-12 player of the year and was a second-team AP All-American.

+''There really are no words meaningful enough to describe my time playing at the University of Washington,'' Ross said in a statement on Twitter .

 ---